jp-costa/markdown-image-helper/README.md

 # Markdown Image Helper

+**Warning: I choose Emacs to write markdown , so this plugin is not maintain anymore**

 An Atom plugin for Markdown grammar.
 Create image file relative to the markdown file and insert a relative url to that file.

 Inspired by [markdown-assistant](https://github.com/knightli/markdown-assistant)，instead upload the image, i think just copy to the relative path is better.